lexusmacalalad/Portfolio-website/README.md

 * [coolors](https://coolors.co/) to find a colour palette that will complement the theme I want to achieve

+* [fotor](https://www.fotor.com/) was used to edit my images, specifically my landing page because I couldn't use filters using CSS without it affecting its child elements.

+* [image optimizer](http://www.imageoptimizer.net/Pages/Home.aspx) was used to optmise my images in order to make them smaller for my webpage.
+This was done so that the page would load a lot quicker because it doesn't have to load as many elements with a small image.

+* [iloveimg](https://www.iloveimg.com/crop-image) used to crop images I wanted to include in my portfolio to make it more aesthetically pleasing.

 To deploy my portfolio as a public website while I am still working on it, I will be using [Netlify](https://www.netlify.com/), but will eventually purchase my own domain when I start searching for career opportunities in this field.

 ## *Inspiration*
 ### Theme Inspiration